OpenDSA/OpenDSA/RST/en/Development/LinearIndexing.rst

    :author: Cliff Shaffer
    :prerequisites:
    :topic: Indexing

+.. odsalink:: AV/Development/linearIndexingCON.css

 Linear Indexing
 ===============

-A :term:`linear index` is an index file organized as a sequence of key/pointer pairs where the keys are in sorted order and the pointers either (1) point to the position of the complete record on disk, (2) point to the position of the primary key in the primary index, or (3) are actually the value of the primary key.
+A :term:`linear index` is an :term:`index file` organized as a sequence of :term:`key-value pairs <key-value pair>` where the :term:`keys <key>` are in sorted order and the pointers either (1) point to the position of the complete record on disk, (2) point to the position of the :term:`primary key` in the primary index, or
+(3) are actually the value of the primary key.
 Depending on its size, a linear index might be stored in main memory or on disk.
 A linear index provides a number of advantages.
-It provides convenient access to variable-length database records, because each entry in the index file contains a fixed-length key field and a fixed-length pointer to the beginning of a (variable-length) record as shown in Figure :num:`Figure #LinVar`.
+It provides convenient access to variable-length database records, because each entry in the index file contains a fixed-length key field and a fixed-length pointer to the beginning of a (variable-length) record as shown in the following slideshow
-A linear index also allows for efficient search and random access to database records, because it is amenable to binary search.
+A linear index also allows for efficient search and random access to database records, because it is amenable to :ref:`binary search <binary search> <ProgAnal>`.

-.. _LinVar:
+.. inlineav:: varindexCON ss

-.. odsafig:: Images/LinVar.png
-   :width: 450
-   :align: center
-   :capalign: justify
-   :figwidth: 90%
-   :alt: Linear indexing for variable-length records

-   Linear indexing for variable-length records.
-   Each record in the index file is of fixed length and contains a pointer to the beginning of the corresponding record in the database file.
+   :output: show

-If the database contains enough records, the linear index might be too large to store in main memory.
+If the database contains enough records, the linear index might be too large to store in :term:`main memory`.
-This makes binary search of the index more expensive because many disk accesses would typically be required by the search process.
+This makes binary search of the index more expensive because many :term:`disk accesses <disk access>` would typically be required by the search process.
 One solution to this problem is to store a second-level linear index in main memory that indicates which disk block in the index file stores a desired key.